Stanford

 SURVEY OF UNANSWERED QUESTIONS IN CALL RESEARCH

-In the summer of 2002, I sent a survey to 120 CALL professionals around the world asking them to articulate one research question in the field that they would like to see answered.
+One of the major concerns that scholars seem to have upon entering this field, particularly if they are trying to develop a project for a master's or doctoral thesis, is what sorts of research questions to study.
+To address that problem, in the summer of 2002, I sent a survey to 120 CALL professionals around the world asking them to articulate one research question in the field that they would like to see answered.
 I received 64 responses.
-A writeup of the results and the actual questions proposed by the contributors can be viewed at www.stanford.edu/~efs/callsurvey
+A writeup of the results and the actual questions proposed by the contributors can be viewed at www.stanford.edu/~efs/callsurvey.
+You may submit your own question or comment on those there.

 SUBJECT CHARACTERISTICS IN CALL RESEARCH

-In 2004 I carried out a study of research articles found in four CALL journals over a 2-3 year period, focusing on subject characteristics and presented at a conference on CALL and Research Methodologies.
+In 2004 I carried out a study of research articles found in four CALL journals over a 2-3 year period, focusing on subject characteristics.
 The overall conclusion was that "CALL research as a whole is unbalanced in the direction of the study of novices working on novel tasks or using novel applications" (Hubbard 2005: 363).
-Among other recommendations, I suggested that more studies be done using experienced and/or trained learners (see Unit 7) so that we can get a clearer idea of the effectiveness of CALL software and tasks.
+Among other recommendations, I suggested that more studies be done using experienced and/or trained learners (see Unit 7) so that we can get a more complete idea of the potential effectiveness of specific CALL software and tasks.
+This should not be taken as a general criticism of more basic observational research (i.e., what do students do naturally when left on their own in a CALL environment), which is also quite important--the point is that the CALL research domain should be more balanced than it currently seems to be.
+Results from an unpublished followup study looking exclusively at CMC research reached a similar conclusion: see www.stanford.edu/~efs/pacslrf06.

 DOING RESEARCH

-As noted in the introduction, this course is largely aimed at classroom teachers interested in beginning or expanding their use of CALL, and teachers can take the role of researchers themselves.
+As noted in the introduction, this course is largely aimed at classroom teachers interested in beginning or expanding their use of CALL, and teachers can take the role of researchers themselves. identifying a learning gap, creating a possible solution for it--in this case using technology--and then doing research on the effectiveness of that solution.
 There are several avenues available to teachers in the role of researchers of their own classroom or students.

 REFERENCES